Abee-Petco/Deliver-Pick-Up-Qty/README.md

 Route type:  GET

-Summary: Endpoint takes in an itemId in numerical format between 1 - 100 (soon to be 1 - 1MM):
+Input: Endpoint takes in an itemId in numerical format between 1 - 100 (soon to be 1 - 1MM):

 itemId=177

 Sample localhostURL:
 localhost:3006/availableAt/?itemId=177

-Response: returns an array of stores and item availability at each store.
+Output: returns an array of stores and item availability at each store.

 JSON response format: